 What is frequently overlooked in Francos superstar status is that he is a multi-disciplinary talent.
 He has published a collection of short stories and released two albums of music.
 He is also less recognised as a director, despite Child of God being no less than his thirteenth full-length film.
 Moreover, Franco chooses subject matter that is off the beaten track and decidedly non-commercial.
-Following his first full-length effort The Ape (2005), a comedy about a man with a talking ape flatmate, most of Francos work has been in the letters The Broken Tower (2011), a documentary about the poet Hart Crane; Sal (2011), a dramatisation of the life of murdered actor Sal Mineo; adaptations of William Faulkner with As I Lay Dying (2013) and The Sound and the Fury (2014); Bukowski (2013), a biopic of the poet and writer; Tenn (2015) about the young Tennessee Williams; the John Steinbeck adaptation In Dubious Battle (2016); The Disaster Artist (2017) about the making of the bad movie classic The Room (2003).
+Following his first full-length effort The Ape (2005), a comedy about a man with a talking ape flatmate, most of Francos work has been in the letters The Broken Tower (2011), a documentary about the poet Hart Crane; Sal (2011), a dramatisation of the life of murdered actor Sal Mineo; adaptations of William Faulkner with As I Lay Dying (2013) and The Sound and the Fury (2014); Bukowski (2013), a biopic of the poet and writer; Tenn (2015) about the young Tennessee Williams; the John Steinbeck adaptation In Dubious Battle (2016); and The Disaster Artist (2017) about the making of the bad movie classic The Room (2003).
 And then there have been those that are downright eccentric and about as non-commercial as it is possible to get My Own Private River (2012), which makes Gus Van Sants outtakes from My Own Pricate Idaho (1991) into a tribute to River Phoenix; and Interior.
 Leather Bar (2013), a reimagining of the missing 40 minutes of hardcore gay scenes that were cut from William Friedkins Cruising (1980).
-In genre material, Franco has also directed the quasi-historical The Institute (2017) about secret societies and abuse at an insane asylum; and the post-holocaust set Future World (2017).
+In genre material, Franco has also directed the quasi-historical The Institute (2017) about secret societies and abuse at an insane asylum; and the post-holocaust set Future World (2018).